TYPO3-Solr/ext-solr/Documentation/Logging/ShowOutput.rst

 To enable this features you need to:

 - Make sure that your ip address is configured to match the devIPMask ($GLOBALS['TYPO3_CONF_VARS']['SYS']['devIPmask'])
-- Enable the debug output in the EXT:solr typoscript:
+- Enable the debug output in the EXT:solr TypoScript:

 .. code-block:: typoscript